phdonner/phdonner/README.md

 ## WWW pages at GitHub

 There is a special section of GitHub, located at pages.github.com which is dedicated to WWW publication.
-Navigate to the [GitHub pages](https://pages.github.com/) where you can find a tutorial which introduces the ways of constructing a site for your personal or your organization.
+Navigate to the [GitHub pages](https://pages.github.com/) where you can find a tutorial which introduces the ways of constructing a site for your personal use or for your organization.
 Alternatively the pages can become a forum for your project.

 This is an experimental site.
 So please, don't expect that the content would be static somehow.
 On the contrary: If the structure and the content develops dynamically, then that could be taken as a sign of active and perhaps even productive work.